This post may contain affiliate links. Please read my disclosure.

 You have three options, depending on the equipment you have.

-• Use sear plates on the pellet grill and just crank up the temperature to 450°F before charring the burgers.
+• Use sear plates on the pellet grill and just crank up the temperature to 450°F before charring the steaks.

-• If you have a gas grill, heat up to the same temperature and sear the burgers when they are done smoking.
+• If you have a gas grill, heat up to the same temperature and sear the steaks when they are done smoking.

 • If you have neither, just heat up a cast iron skillet on the stove top over medium-high heat and cook the steaks 1-2 minutes per side.